KvRae/MINE-Docs/docs/support/contact_us.md

     </div>
 </div>

+---

 ## <span class="emoji"> :octicons-move-to-end-16: </span> In The End

-We hope that you find this project interesting and useful.
-If you have any questions or feedback, please feel free to contact us.
-We are always happy to hear from you.
+We hope you find MINE useful.
+If you have questions or feedback, reach out—your input helps shape the roadmap.
-Always remember:

 !!! quote
-    "Life is not fair, make use of it :eyes: " - Karam Mannai
+    "Life is not fair, make use of it :eyes:" — Karam Mannai